East Cornwall · PL13

 Why Looe is its own job.

-Conservation Area covers both East and West Looe historic cores; AONB across the wider parish.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers both East and West Looe historic cores; AONB across the wider parish.
 Flood Zone 3 designation affects substantial parts of the harbour and town.
 For renovation specifically, parts of Looe sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Looe drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Looe project as a PL13-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL13 parish brief as the design brief and the Looe application has somewhere to land.
+Whether the project is on medieval and Georgian harbour cottages in the centre or further out toward Polperro, the renovation response is locally tuned.

 Planning note